AshwathBalaS/AshwathBalaS/README.md

 These programs help me stay aligned with how AI systems, Automations are actually built and deployed in industry

-### How I Stay Relevant to Industry Trends:
+### X) How I Stay Relevant to Industry Trends:

-Another frequent question is how I continuously upskill and stay current.

-The credit goes to the learning ecosystems I have invested in:
+Another frequent question is how I manage to upskill myself, and stay relevant to Industry Trends; The credit goes to the learning ecosystems that I have bought to learn and master every skill.
+I have the following subscriptions to upskill:

 (i) Pluralsight – A global leader in tech skill development (recognized by Forrester Wave, 2025)